Best Kayak For Beginners

 These types of yaks tend to be more affordable but they can also be heavier when it comes to transporting them to and from the water.

 Recreational yaks come in a range of lengths and are available in extra short lengths for children.
-This means they’re easier for kids to maneuver by themselves on the water and they also tend to be a little lighter in weight than the adult sized ones.
+This means they’re easier for kids to maneuver by themselves on the water.
+Kayak weight also tends to be a little lighter than the adult sized ones.
 Many of them are also made for children to be able to carry them themselves.

-Just like a tandem bicycle, a tandem yak has two seats, so that two of you can paddle together and share the experience.
+Just like a tandem bicycle, a tandem kayak has two seats, so that two of you can paddle together and share the experience.

-These vessels can be just as good for beginners as a single vessel, because they come in a variety of styles.
+Double kayaks can be just as good for beginner paddlers as a single vessel, because they come in a variety of styles.
 You can get wide, stable recreational yaks that are made for two paddlers and you can also get inflatable tandems.

-With a tandem craft you may find that there is more storage space for your gear and sometimes you will even get extra space for a third person, usually a child (or a dog).
+With a tandem kayak you'll likely find that there is more storage space for your gear and sometimes you will even get extra space for a third person, usually a child (or a dog).
 This can often mean the vessels are larger and heavier, which could make transporting them more of a challenge.

 However, if there are two of you, you may find it’s easier to transport a tandem than it is to transport a single yak when you’re on your own.